Earth and near-space system and environmental change

 Arctic atmosphere and ionosphere

 The arctic atmosphere and ionosphere are affected by energetic particle precipitation, cosmic rays, solar radiation and space weather, the latter manifesting itself as Northern lights.
-University of Oulu and Sodankylä Geophysical Observatory maintain long-term measurements to provide validated high-quality data for the global geospace environment research.
+The University of Oulu and Sodankylä Geophysical Observatory maintain long-term measurements to provide validated high-quality data for the global geospace environment research.
 The international EISCAT_3D radar, with stations distributed in Northern Norway, Sweden and Finland, will be the world’s leading incoherent scatter radar for studying the ionosphere and atmosphere in the Arctic region when the operation starts in 2022.
-An integral part of the research is modeling to understand the forcing of atmosphere by energetic particles, related changes in chemistry and dynamics, and their role in climate variability.
-University of Oulu has developed a model of ionization of the lower and middle atmosphere, providing a reference for climate models.
+An integral part of the research is modelling to understand the forcing of atmosphere by energetic particles, related changes in chemistry and dynamics, and their role in climate variability.
+The University of Oulu has developed a model of ionisation of the lower and middle atmosphere, providing a reference for climate models.
 Development of measurement methods and instruments by inverse mathematics is one of the corner stones of the research.

 Space weather and space climate

 The Sun’s magnetic fields modulate the fluxes of electromagnetic radiation and energetic particles and the properties of the solar wind.
 This variation affects the near-Earth space, atmosphere, climate and even technological systems at different timescales, from sudden changes in space (Space weather) to variability over the solar cycle and beyond (Space climate).
-During the 20th century the Sun was very active, but this Grand Maximum has now come to an end, and future solar activity is expected to be much lower.
-University of Oulu is among the world leaders in the field.
-We use observations by several satellite and ground-based instruments to study the evolution of solar magnetic fields, solar wind, geomagnetic storms, cosmic rays and particle precipitation and their effects to the Earth's atmosphere and climate.
+During the 20th century the Sun was very active, but this so-called Grand Maximum has now come to an end, and future solar activity is expected to be much lower.
+The University of Oulu is among the world leaders in the field.
+We use observations by several satellite and ground-based instruments to study the evolution of solar magnetic fields, solar wind, geomagnetic storms, cosmic rays and particle precipitation and their effects to the Earth‘s atmosphere and climate.
 The newly found systematic features of solar activity will allow us to forecast space weather at a longer lead time than now.
 We participate in the European Space Agency´s activities, including the future Space weather L5/L1 satellite program.

 Solar system astronomy